 It’s vitally important for authors to have a well-thought-out and thorough bio that explains why they’re the leading authority in their fields.

-Trust is about legitimacy, transparency, and accuracy of your content and website.
+Trust is about the legitimacy, transparency, and accuracy of your content and website.

 - Is your content consistent and trustworthy?